Long Slit MOS Observations

 Science Aperture and long slit MSA Configuration

 If WATA, NONE, or Verify_Only are used for target acquisition in the MOS observation APT template, the user can additionally select the Science Aperture (which includes options for the two defined field points).
 In the example in Figure 1, the Q4 Field Point 1 science aperture has been selected.
-Additionally, the user would choose the corresponding Q4 Field Point 1 long slit for the MSA Configuration in the exposure specification.
+The user would then choose the corresponding Q4 Field Point 1 long slit for the MSA Configuration in the exposure specification.

 Using the long slit configuration in a MOS Observation